 Our range of overseas study, cultural and immersion programs see De La Salle College students travel far and wide to experience another culture or immerse themselves by living in solidarity with the poorest of the poor.
 Students gain independence, give back to the local communities and are enriched by these experiences.

-Language Study Exchanges
+Language and Culture Study Programs

 Cultural Exchange in the Philippines